John Keel: Paranormal research

 Keel is considered "one of ufology's most widely-read and influential authors".
 As a researcher he was both original and controversial.

-Richard Hatem, the screenwriter for The Mothman Prophecies, has described Keel as the Hunter S. Thompson of paranormal writers.
+Richard Hatem, the screenwriter for The Mothman Prophecies, described Keel as the Hunter S. Thompson of paranormal writers.

 Men in black

 Keel invented the term men in black in an article for the men's adventure magazine Saga published 1967.

-Rejection of Extraterrestrial hypothesis
+Rejection of extraterrestrial hypothesis

 Like contemporary 1960s researchers such as J. Allen Hynek and Jacques Vallée, Keel was initially hopeful that he could somehow validate the prevailing extraterrestrial visitation hypothesis.
 However, after a year of investigations, Keel concluded that the extraterrestrial hypothesis was untenable.
 Indeed, both Hynek and Vallée eventually had a similar conclusion.
 As Keel himself wrote:

 I abandoned the extraterrestrial hypothesis in 1967 when my own field investigations disclosed an astonishing overlap between psychic phenomena and UFOs...
 The objects and apparitions do not necessarily originate on another planet and may not even exist as permanent constructions of matter.
 It is more likely that we see what we want to see and interpret such visions according to our contemporary beliefs.

 In his books UFOs: Operation Trojan Horse and The Eighth Tower Keel argues that a non-human or spiritual intelligence source has staged whole events during a long period of time in order to propagate and reinforce certain erroneous belief systems.
 For example, monsters, ghosts and demons, the fairy faith of Middle Europe, vampire legends, mystery airships in 1897, mystery aeroplanes of the 1930s, mystery helicopters, anomalous creature sightings, poltergeist phenomena, spheres of light, and unidentified flying objects; Keel conjectured that ultimately all of these anomalies are a cover for the real phenomenon.
 He used the term "ultraterrestrials" to describe UFO occupants he believed to be non-human entities capable of assuming whatever form they desire.

+In The Eighth Tower (1975), Keel developed the "Superspectrum" hypothesis.
+Keel proposed the existence of a vast electromagnetic spectrum beyond the range of human perception, within which non-human intelligences operate.
+He argued that UFO sightings belong to the same category of paranormal phenomena as ghosts or religious apparitions and have operated to shape human belief systems throughout history.

 In Our Haunted Planet, Keel discussed the seldom-considered possibility that the alien "visitors" to Earth are not visitors at all, but an advanced Earth civilization, which may or may not be human.
 Interdimensional life is also considered.

 Keel did not state any hypothesis about the ultimate purpose of the phenomenon other than that the UFO intelligence seems to have a long-standing interest in interacting with the human race.